Montana/content-ibm-travis/README.md

 Adding Power (`ppc64le`) support to a project in Travis is almost as easy as one, two, three.

-First what you'll want to do in the `.travis.yml` file for your project, find the `os: linux` line.
+First what you'll want to do in the `.travis.yml` file for your project is find the `os: linux` line.
 This is what tells Travis CI to perform a Linux build.
-So it would look something like this:
+Then define your arch right under that, doing that would look something like this:

 `arch: ppc64le`